Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Numina</td>
-      Hyperreal ideals that bleed into the material world, often mistaken for Gods, muses, or universal archetypes.
-Their presence may enforce behavioral patterns or alter environmental parameters to match their domain (e.g. zones of enforced honesty, regions where only heroic action is possible).
+      <td>Hyperreal ideals that bleed into the material world, often mistaken for Gods, muses, or universal archetypes.
+Their presence may enforce behavioral patterns or alter environmental parameters to match their domain (e.g. zones of enforced honesty, regions where only heroic action is possible).</td>
     </tr>
     <tr>
       <td>Phoenix Aspect</td>